The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Results

 \subsection{What was the mass growth of the most massive progenitor and does it depend on environment?}

-First, we examine the stellar mass growth history of the most massive progenitor (MMP) of each MW/M31-mass galaxy from $z = 0$ back to $z = 7$, near the end of cosmic reionization \citep[e.g.][]{Planck18}.
+First, we examine the stellar mass growth history of the MMP of each MW/M31-mass galaxy from $z = 0$ back to $z = 7$.
 Following the criteria above, we identify the progenitor galaxy with the highest stellar mass at each snapshot (according to our halo catalog) and label it as the MMP.
 This is different from using the halo merger tree to track the galaxy back in time, because DM halo and stellar masses grow at different rates, so the most massive halo is not always the most massive galaxy, especially at early times before a main progenitor has emerged.
 Furthermore, as we argue in Section~\ref{sec:insitu}, it does not make sense to think about the MMP as the single `main' progenitor before the `formation' redshift of each host.
 Our goal here is to set the stage by providing the relevant mass scale of the MMP across cosmic time while highlighting environmental differences.
 Also, the results in this subsection do not depend on the details of host-centric distance selection at $z = 0$, because the MMP contributes significant mass inside all of our distance cuts.

 Fig.~\ref{fig:mmp} (top left) shows the stellar mass of the MMP versus redshift (bottom axis) and lookback time (top axis).
 We show each simulation individually (colored lines), including 6 isolated hosts (solid) and 6 LG-like hosts (dotted).
 We also show the median across all 12 hosts (thick solid black), and the median for the isolated (thick solid grey) and the LG-like (thick dashed grey) hosts.
+For clarity, we define $\Mstar(z)$ as the stellar mass inside of the MMP galaxy that has formed up to redshift $z$.
 At $z = 0$ the host galaxies span a relatively narrow range of $\Mstar(z = 0) = 2.3 - 10 \times 10^{10} \Msun$ (by selection).
 The shapes of the MMP mass growth histories show broad similarities, with $\log \Mstar$ growing almost linearly with redshift.
 However, because of scatter in formation history, the $\Mstar$ of MMPs spanned 1-1.5 orders of magnitude at $z \gtrsim 2$ ($> 10.5 \Gyr$ ago).
 For example, the MMPs spanned a range of $5.6 \times 10^{6} - 7.3 \times 10^{7} \Msun$ at $z = 7$, near the end of cosmic reionization.

 Fig.~\ref{fig:mmp} (top right) shows the same, except we normalize each MMP to the overall median $\Mstar(z)$, which more clearly highlights both scatter in mass growth and systematic differences between LG-like and isolated hosts.
 In particular, the typical $\Mstar$ of the MMP of an isolated host is similar (slightly higher) than that of a LG-like host at all $z < 1.5$, but prior to this, the MMP of an LG-like host was significantly more massive than that of an isolated host.
 The biggest difference occurred at $z \sim 4$ ($\sim 12.2$ Gyr ago), when LG-like hosts were $\sim 6 \times$ more massive than isolated hosts.